-The Connected Traveler, one of the world’s first web travel magazines is now designed to be “mobile first,” to look and function like an app, an eBook and even an audio book on everything from the smallest mobile phone to a high resolution flat panel screen.
+The Connected Traveler debuted in 1994 as one of the world’s first web travel magazines.
+It is now designed to be “mobile first,” to look and function like an app, an eBook and even an audio book on everything from the smallest mobile phone to a high resolution flat panel screen.
 What this means for armchair travelers, is that they can actually read, listen to an audio story or watch a video from an armchair or an airport lounge.

 Lonely Planet called The Connected Traveler “Armchair travel at its best.”